NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 But what happens when the scanned service (open port) is not a HTTP server?
 What if it is, lets say a unrelated TCP service?
 This time, we will simply use `netcat` to simulate an arbitrary TCP service.
 There is no response from `netcat` on any incoming message.

-We use the command `ncat -l 4444 --keep-open --exec "/bin/cat"` to launch a simple echo server.
+We use the command `ncat -l 4444 --keep-open --exec "/bin/cat"` to launch a simple TCP echo server.

 <canvas id="netcatExample" width="600" height="400"></canvas>
 <script>